 - Friends and colleagues

 It is also a good idea to use the services of a person trained in the process of drug and alcohol intervention.
 That person can provide the family and friends with the information they need to conduct a thorough and safe intervention.

-The purpose of an intervention is to convince the addicted party to immediately enter a rehabilitation program, usually in an inpatient facility.
+The purpose of an intervention is to help the person struggling with addiction to enter a rehabilitation program, usually in an inpatient facility.

-- How they have been wrongly affected personally by the addict’s behavior
+- How they have been wrongly affected personally by the individual’s behavior

 - Changes they have noticed in the addict’s personality, reliability and self-control